Changes in Park Operations – Tuesday, March 17, 2020 – 11 am.

 - The Grand Canyon Visitor Center building is open from 9 am to 4 pm, however, it is self-service only – for the safety of staff and visitors.

-- Park film showings in the Visitor Center Theater are cancelled until further notice.
+- Park film showings in the Visitor Center Theater are canceled until further notice.

 - Desert View Watchtower Cultural Demonstrations have been suspended for the month of March.